Earshot Jazz: Earshot Jazz Festival

 The Annual Earshot Jazz Festival is a 33-day event that starts in October and goes into November.
 What this festival showcases is the history, sound, culture, and legacy that jazz the community have cultivated.
 This festival started in 1989 and as of 2019 it has been going on for 31 years.
 The man behind the curtain is John Gilbreath, the executive director of Earshot Jazz.
 He started as a volunteer for the second Earshot Jazz Festival in 1990 and fell in love with the organization to the point he decided to become a volunteer coordinator for the next festival and then in 1992 became the executive director.

 Earshot Jazz Festival is based in and around Seattle, Washington.
-This is a time where local clubs, performing centers, museums, etc. come together to support in hosting performers to play jazz.
+This is a time when local clubs, performing centers, museums, etc. come together to support in hosting performers to play jazz.
 Within this month celebrating the diverse sounds of jazz, there are over 250 jazz artists that come out to perform and educate to keep the legacy of jazz alive.
 The Earshot Jazz Festival has been described by JazzTimes as "Seattle's most important jazz event."